Read our origin story

-In 1999 I created an account on a cool new site called ebay.
+In 1999 I created an account on a cool new site called eBay.
 The first thing I bought was a Super Powers Green Arrow.
 Then I bought back all my He-Men, plus the ones I never had as a child.
 Then I started buying big lots, keeping only the ones I needed, and reselling the rest.
 I was able to rebuild my collection on the cheap by becoming a mini dealer.
 Suddenly buying and selling toys and cards was almost as much fun as collecting them.

 In a few months I was back into comics in a major way thanks to two men.
 Brian Michael Bendis and Garth Ennis.
 In early 2000 it seemed everything they touched was golden.
 Preacher, Ultimate Spider-Man, Punisher, Daredevil, Powers, War Stories.
 I loved them all.
 Here were comics that I could enjoy as an adult.

 In 2005 original Big B Owner Walter Durajlija gave me a chance to buy into the business as a minority owner.
-He was splitting up with his former partner and here was an opportunity to take ownership over what had become my life and my passion.
+He was splitting up with his former partner and here was an opportunity to take ownership of what had become my life and my passion.
 I said yes.

 In 2007 our friend Dave Mackay put his business Blue Beetle Comics in Barrie up for sale.
 Dave ran a successful store but was busy with his full-time job and other passions.
-Blue Beetle had been in business for a few years and had a good customer base, a terrific manager in Alice-ann, and a great new location on Essa road.
+Blue Beetle had been in business for a few years and had a good customer base, a terrific staff, and a great new location on Essa road.
 Walter and I purchased Blue Beetle in January of 2008 and renamed it Big B Comics Barrie in 2011.

 By 2012 we had grown to 3 stores with a new location in Niagara Falls.
 Business was good.
 Comics were booming.
 Box Office hits were driving people into our stores looking for all the cool pop culture stuff that Hollywood has become obsessed with.
-But for me the spark was gone.
+But for me, the spark was gone.
 I was spending more time dealing with the minutiae of running a 3 store chain than I was enjoying comics and collecting.
 I knew it was time for a change.